 “Given the nature of the private wealth industry, it is unsurprising that this has become a key target for fraudsters utilising AI and deep fake technology in scams.
 Investors must be alert to the dangers such technologies present, and education and reporting will prove essential in curbing this insidious new wave of financial crime and fraud.”

-Partner Richard Cannon comments on the future of the Serious Fraud Office in Law360
+Partner Richard Cannon comments on the misuse of AI in the legal sector, in City AM

 READ MOREREAD MORE